-If you’re eligible for a refund, we'll send your refund as soon as you cancel, to the payment method you used when you booked the reservation.
-Your bank or credit card issuer may take longer to get it to you.
-It all depends on how you paid, when you paid, and where you live.
+If you’re eligible for a refund, we’ll initiate your refund as soon as you cancel, but how long it takes for you to receive the money depends on your bank or financial institution.
+It’s based on how you paid, when you paid, and where you live.

 24 hours